 The virtual museum, “Brave Hearts: A Virtual History of Sherman Indian Boarding School,” will feature the history of Sherman Indian Boarding School, the students who attended, and its legacy in Native communities as well as the larger Inland Empire.

 “Brave Hearts,” set to launch on California Indian Day, Friday, Sept.
 24, at 1 p.m., will open with a special message from CSUSB President Tomás D. Morales and a recorded message by CSUSB alumnus and state Assemblymember James Ramos (Serrano/Cahuilla), the first California-born Native American elected to the state legislature.
-To register for the virtual event, which is free and open to the public, visit its webinar registration page.

 “Brave Hearts” is a yearlong collaborative partnership between students of Cal State San Bernardino’s public history program, the Sherman Indian Museum in Riverside, Calif., and Sherman community members.
 It is being led by Daisy Ocampo (Caz’Ahmo Indigenous Nation of Zacatecas), CSUSB assistant professor of history.